Tips for Bad Breath

-Professional Halitosis Treatment Near Burnet
+Professional Halitosis Treatment

 There’s no way to sugarcoat it – bad breath is embarrassing.
 Fortunately, with proper dental care and some helpful home remedies, bad breath can be conquered.
 But first its best to know the causes of bad breath so you know how to prevent it.
-Most often, the causes of bad breath for our Marble Falls patients can be traced to a buildup of bad bacteria in the mouth, so good dental hygiene is essential to preventing halitosis.
+Most often, the causes of bad breath can be traced to a buildup of bad bacteria in the mouth, so good dental hygiene is essential to preventing halitosis.
 Halitosis (or chronic bad breath) is also caused by foods, smoking, dry mouth, medications, gum disease, and sinus conditions.

 The following fresh-breath secrets may also improve halitosis: